 For the first time, the Civil Code confirmed that natural persons can establish a testamentary trust.
-However, there are no supporting systems or implementation rules on the testamentary trust, so it still lacks operability in practice in the PRC.
+However, there are no supporting system and implementation rules for the testamentary trust, so it still lacks operability in practice in the PRC.

 II.
 Estate administration